rameshuv/bonus-hunt-guesser/README.md

 List tournaments or show details.

 - `timeline`: limit tournaments by `day`, `week`, `month`, `year`, the legacy aliases `this_week`, `this_month`, `this_year`, `last_year`, or by type keywords `all_time`, `weekly`, `monthly`, `yearly`, `quarterly`, `alltime`.

+### `[my_bonushunts]`
+Displays the logged-in user's guesses across recent bonus hunts.
+Results highlight winning placements, show the recorded guess, and display the final balance once a hunt closes.
+Output honours the My Profile visibility toggles defined under **Settings → Bonus Hunt Guesser → My Profile Blocks**.

+### `[my_tournaments]`
+Shows each tournament a logged-in user has participated in along with accumulated points, wins, rank, and their most recent scoring event.
+Only renders when the corresponding profile block is enabled in settings.

+### `[my_prizes]`
+Lists prizes won by the current user, including the source bonus hunt, prize category, placement, and closed date.
+The shortcode respects the My Profile visibility toggle and uses the global typography/color overrides configured in plugin settings.

+### `[my_rankings]`
+Summarises the logged-in user's performance across hunts and tournaments.
+The block surfaces total hunt wins, tournament points, best rank, and provides tables for individual hunt wins and tournament standings when available.

+## Settings highlights

+- **My Profile Blocks** — Toggle each of the `[my_*]` shortcodes on or off without editing theme templates.
+- **Global Typography & Colors** — Configure shared styles for profile sections, headings, descriptions, and body text.
+The plugin injects inline CSS so front-end shortcodes immediately reflect the chosen palette.
+- **Uninstall safety** — A new "Remove plugin data on uninstall" checkbox controls whether tables/options are removed when the plugin is uninstalled.

 ## Manual Testing